eliatrevisan/IA_MPPI_CPP/README.md

 ## Adding dependencies to your docker:
 When you want to adapt the dependencies in the docker file [Dockerfile](./Dockerfile)., this requires a re-build of the image:
 1. Launch the `Dev containers: Rebuild container`, via Ctrl+shift+p

+## Building the workspace
+Once you have the container open in VS Code, press Ctrl+Shift+p and type "build...".
+Then select "Task: Run Build Task".
+This should compile all the code in the src folder of the workspace.

 ## Running an example:
 For a quick test, run: